-Even better, view the sunset on the back of a camel as you trek along the beach lit up red by the falling sun.
+Even better, view the sunset on the back of a camel as you trek along the beach lit up red by the setting sun.

 A region of incredible contrasts and diversity from roaming through desert plains to leaning against tropical trees and diving into immaculate waterholes the Kimberley is compelling to the extreme.

-With long ranges suddenly cut by deep canyons and smooth rolling hills that only on close inspection do you realise are actually pure rock the Kimberley will enthral.
+With long ranges suddenly cut by deep canyons and smooth-rolling hills that only on close inspection do you realise are pure rock the Kimberley will enthral.

-From the beach days and bright nights in Perth through to the Staircase to the Moon in Broome, WA is all about stimulating the senses and viewing mesmerizing scenery.
+From beach days and bright nights in Perth through to the Staircase to the Moon in Broome, WA is all about stimulating the senses and viewing mesmerising scenery.

-There won’t be a day whilst you are lost out there where you won’t sit and pause for a second in mouth gaping wonder.
+There won’t be a day while you are lost out there where you won’t sit and pause for a second in mouth gaping wonder.